pterofighter-s-organization/apptracker/frontend/README.md

         - make a toolstip or that small bubble to show that a status is updated

     Starting navbar (5/2/2023 10:00am)
+    make description use collapse in bootstrap
+    update title of the app in dashboard

 # For v2 (After v1 finishes)
     - history list of status updated